Imagine yourself in the future – one hundred years from now. Yes, you are dead. But you still exist. Who are you now?

 Roman soldiers carried out the whole business with grewsome enthusiasm.
 It took each type of evil found in men, hate, indifference, coercion, and just plain evil.
 Jesus forced the issue when he appeared in Jerusalem and insisted that he was the only hope for men.

 They asked him who he thought he was.
-He quoted their book that he was the one God would appoint as ruler over everything.
+He quoted their book that he was the person God will appoint as the ruler over everyone and everything.
 He was that Son of Man.

 They said he claimed to be the One written of long ago.
 What nerve!
 Could the Messiah be killed?
 They thought not.
 But this imposter certainly could be.
 Driven by evil, they plotted his end.
 But only Rome could legally kill someone publicly so they engineered it.